Red-Knights-CTF/writeups/2020/vulnfreak_ctf/Base Fun/README.md

 We are given a file [chall.txt](), recover the flag.

 ## Solution
-The first thing to do after downloading a file is to check its type.
+Usually, the first thing I do after downloading a file is to check its type.
 ```
 $ file chall.txt
 chall.txt: ASCII text